German invasion of Denmark (1940): Amalienborg and capitulation

+The 198th Infantry Battalion advanced on Amalienborg along three converging axes, Bredgade, Amaliegade, and Toldbodgade, intending to encircle the palace before a defence could be organised.
+Unbeknownst to them, the commandant of Kastellet, Christian Peter Bokkenheuser, had managed to raise the alarm with the Royal Guard in the final moments before his arrest.

-Upon their arrival at Amalienborg, the 198th infantry battalion encountered fierce resistance from the on-duty company of the King's Royal Guard.
-The initial attack was repulsed, resulting in three wounded Guardsmen and four wounded Germans.
+The Germans were therefore met almost immediately by fierce, disciplined resistance from the on-duty company, who awaited them already entrenched in firing positions.
+The initial assault was repulsed, leaving three Guardsmen and four Germans wounded.
 The situation then escalated as Danish reinforcements arrived from Rosenborg Barracks, bringing with them multiple Madsen machine guns.
-The subsequent street fighting around Amalienborg was intense, with particularly ferocious clashes in Bredgade, that ultimately brought the German advance to a complete halt.
+What followed was a chaotic and intense street battle that quickly spread across the entire quarter.
+Both sides probed for flanks, trading heavy fire through streets and passages, with the fiercest clashes raging along Bredgade, that ultimately brought the German advance to a complete halt.

 The dogged resistance of the Royal Guard gave King Christian X and his ministers time to confer with the Danish commander-in-chief General Prior.
 During the discussions, several formations of Heinkel He 111 and Dornier Do 17 bombers from Kampfgeschwader 4 roared over the city dropping OPROP! leaflets.
 Faced with the explicit threat of Luftwaffe bombing Copenhagen's civilian population, all but General Prior favoured surrender.
 The argument for surrender was that Denmark's military position was untenable.
 Its land and population were too small to hold out against Germany for any sustained period, and its flat terrain would be easily overrun by German panzers.
 (Jutland (Jylland), for instance, was wide open to a panzer attack from Schleswig-Holstein to the south.)
 Unlike Norway, Denmark had no mountain ranges where a drawn-out resistance could be mounted.
 On the other hand, Denmark had significant water obstacles between the panzers and the capital city, Copenhagen (København), a long coastline, and a significant navy that could expect help from Great Britain and France.
-A third option, the government going into exile as the Czechoslovak government had done, was not chosen, in part because the King and the Crown Prince profoundly refused to leave the Crown Princess behind as she was in the ninth month of pregnancy and therefore immobile.
+A third option, the government going into exile as the Czechoslovak government had done, was not chosen, in part because the King and the Crown Prince profoundly refused to leave the Crown Princess behind as she was in the closing days of pregnancy and therefore immobile (she actually gave birth exactly one week later to their oldest child).
 The Danish government ordered a ceasefire at 06:00, and formally capitulated at 08:34 in exchange for retaining political independence in domestic matters.